ON THIS PAGE: You will learn about how doctors describe ALL. This is called subtype and classification. To see other pages, use the menu.

-As described in Diagnosis, about 20% to 30% of adults with ALL have a genetic change or mutation called the Philadelphia chromosome, causing two genes, BCR and ABL, to become one fusion gene called BCR-ABL.
+As described in Diagnosis, about 20% to 30% of adults with ALL have a genetic change or mutation called the Philadelphia chromosome, causing 2 genes, BCR and ABL, to become 1 fusion gene called BCR-ABL.
 This mutation is found only in the cancerous blood-forming cells, not in other organs of the body, and is not inherited.
 Therefore, there is no concern about an increased risk of ALL for other family members.

 The BCR-ABL gene causes specific types of white blood cells called B lymphoblasts to grow out of control.
 It is important to test for the Philadelphia chromosome because it helps the doctor predict a patient’s prognosis and recommend treatment.